Amanb17/somaiya-riscv/README.md

 ## WEEK 2 - Introduction to ABI and basic verification flow
 <details>
   <summary> ABI </summary>

+  An Application Binary Interface (ABI) is a set of conventions and rules that a binary interface adheres to, defining how binary objects such as libraries, modules, and executables interact with each other at the binary level.
+It specifies details like how Hardware Interacts, it's Memory Layout, Function Calling Conventions, Compiler and Toolchain Consideration.

   Flowchart for writing the Sum 1 to n program using Abi function is :

   ![abialgo](https://github.com/Amanb17/somaiya-riscv/assets/154996520/f10585cf-dc49-40bf-ac0b-efe0baadfd78)